You are hereHome ›

 - River Valleys Continuum of Care Region Map

-7/5/2018 List of Eligible Renewal Projects for the 2018 Local CoC Program Competition posted.
-See the HUD Notice of Funding Availability Page for details.
+- 5/1/2019 List of Eligible Renewal Projects released for 2019 Local CoC Program Competition.
+Click on HUD Notice of Funding Availability in the menu at left for details.

-All renewal projects for housing activities are required to submit performance data and documentation for CoC review by Friday, May 15, 2018 at 4:00pm.
-Submission of required materials for review is considered the project’s notification of intent to apply for renewal funding in the 2018 HUD CoC Program Competition.
-All renewal project review elements are posted on the HUD Notice of Funding Availability page (LINK) and will be distributed via email to all listed grant contacts for the projects.
+All renewal projects for housing activities are required to submit performance data and documentation for CoC review by Monday, March 25 at 4:00pm.
+Submission of required materials for review is considered the project’s notification of intent to apply for renewal funding in the 2019 HUD CoC Program Competition.
+All renewal project review elements are posted on the HUD Notice of Funding Availability page and will be distributed via email to all listed grant contacts for the projects.

-The CoC approved project priorities for new projects proposed in the region during 2018.
+The CoC Executive Committee approved project priorities for new projects proposed in the region during 2018.
 The priorities identify geographic, household type, and program type by county.
-The Any applicants proposing new projects in the region should carefully review these priorities and consult with CoC staff if questions remain.
+Any applicants proposing new projects in the region should carefully review these priorities and consult with CoC staff if questions remain.

 - Housing Development